amelielabs/amelie-docs/content/sql/query/aggregates.md

 ## Aggregate Functions

-Amelie executes aggregate functions individually per compute node in parallel.
+Amelie executes aggregate functions individually per backend in parallel.
 After the successful execution, each computation's results (partial aggregates) are merged, processed, and returned.

 Following aggregate functions are supported: